2019/20 | Conestoga College

 Regular hours of operation at all Conestoga campuses are from 7:00 a.m. to 11:00 p.m., Monday to Sunday.
 Student Recreation Centre hours are posted on the Athletics website.

 Hours of operation are subject to change without notice and can be verified during the week with Facilities Management at ext.
 3329 for Doon (Kitchener).
-For Cambridge (Fountain Street), Waterloo and Guelph, please check with the Administration Office at each respective campus.
+For Cambridge (Fountain Street), Waterloo, Guelph, Brantford and Ingersoll, please check with the Administration Office at each respective location.

 Campus closures may include statutory holidays which are listed as part of Conestoga's academic dates.
 Please note that closed means no entry permitted to students and public, including the use of after-hours passes.
 For information regarding campus closures or access to facilities outside regular hours of operation please contact Security Services at ext.
 3357.